Edgar-Donk/tkinter.ttk.style/docs/02style_changes.rst

 .. sidebar:: Just an Exercise

-   There should normally no need to change widgets while they are operating with a windows or mac OS theme, so view this as an exercise, usually to be avoided.
+   There should normally be no need to change widgets while they are operating with a windows or mac OS theme, so view this as an exercise, usually to be avoided.

 If we use the clam theme it should create a blue background, however if the clam theme is not used and you are running with windows or